iterative/mlem.ai/content/docs/gto/get-started-dvc.md

 # Get Started DVC

-To work leverage concepts of Model and Data Registries in a more meaningful way, you can denote the `type` of each output.
+To leverage concepts of Model and Data Registries in a more explicit way, you can denote the `type` of each output.
 This will let you browse models and data separately, address them by `name` in `dvc get`, and eventually, see them in DVC Studio.

 Let's start with marking an artifact as data or model.